-Members of staff who take photographs in accordance with their own agency's
+Members of staff who take photographs in accordance with their own agency's policy should note that such photographs will be regarded as confidential personal data in accordance with the General Data Protection Regulations.

 Accordingly, photographs should be stored securely and retained in accordance with your agency's retention procedure.
 You should refer to your own agency's data protection policy for further guidance and information in respect of this issue.